 “All you will need to do is get in and tell your car where to go,” the company states.
 “If you don’t say anything, the car will look at your calendar and take you there as the assumed destination or just home if nothing is on the calendar.”

 In the Tesla Model S owner’s manual, however, the company warns drivers of possible issues that may arise with Autopilot.
 This could be the car changing lanes or suddenly accelerating when someone puts on a turn signal.

-Still, following the fatal Florida crash, national transportation investigators said the design of Autopilot “enables” drivers to ignore such warnings.
+Still, following the fatal Florida crash, federal investigators said the design of Autopilot “enables” drivers to ignore such warnings.
 Tesla made some changes after that investigation, the board said, including reducing the amount of time before the Autopilot system alerts the driver of when his or her hands are off the steering wheel.

 The transportation safety board also issued safety recommendations to the U.S. Department of Transportation, National Highway Traffic Safety Administration and two other manufacturers of Level 2 vehicle automation systems.

 “While automation in highway transportation has the potential to save tens of thousands of lives, until that potential is fully realized, people still need to safely drive their vehicles,” said the board’s chairman, Robert L. Sumwalt III, in a statement last September.

 KTLA’s Jennifer Thang contributed to this story.